 IMPORTANT NOTICE TO US PERSONS: US Persons (residents or citizens of the United States) are required to report all interest in any foreign corporation, trust, or private interest foundation to the US tax authorities.
 POLS does not offer Panama Private Interest Foundations to US Persons.

 Panama Private Interest Foundations may be established for the benefit of a person or persons, a family, or a specific social purpose.

 In general, Private Interest Foundations may not engage in habitual profit-making commercial activities as a corporation can.
-Nevertheless, they may carry out commercial activities from time to time, as long as the profits of those activities are used for the objectives of the foundation.
+Nevertheless, the Private Interest Foundation may carry out commercial activities from time to time, as long as the profits of those activities are used for the objectives of the foundation.
 For example, a Private Interest Foundation may engage in passive real estate investments, or banking and other investment activities, such as investing in bank time deposits (Certificates of Deposit – CD’s), stocks, bonds, mutual funds, options, money markets, etc. so long as the proceeds from these investment activities are for the benefit of the beneficiaries of the foundation.
 Panama Private Interest Foundations should not be utilized for traditional business activities such as providing services or selling products to the public, for example, it should not be used for opening a restaurant, a consulting service, or a retail or wholesale business.